oracle-devrel/cd3-automation-toolkit/docs/cd3-overview.md

 **1. Create & Manage Resources in OCI (Greenfield Workflow):**

-- Use this workflow when there is empty OCI tenancy (or) need to create new resources without any requirement to modify / use any existing resources in tenancy.
+- Use this workflow when setting up an empty OCI tenancy or creating new resources without the need to modify or use any existing resources in the tenancy.
-- The filled in input Excel file is fed to the toolkit and tfvars files are generated for all resources.
+- The filled in input Excel file is fed to the toolkit and tfvars files are generated for the resources.
-- Modifying the same excel sheet and re running the toolkit will generate modified tfvars files.<br>
+- Modifying the same Excel sheet and re running the toolkit will generate updated tfvars files.<br>
 - The generated tfvars files can be used to deploy resources in OCI by generating a plan and approving the plan for apply. <br>

 **2. Export & Manage Resources in OCI (Non-Greenfield Workflow):**

-- Use this workflow when there is need to use / manage existing resources with terraform/tofu which have not been created using CD3.
-Export these existing resources into CD3 & TF State.
-Once the export is complete, switch to the create_resources (greenfield) workflow to create new or manage existing resources .
+- Use this workflow to manage existing resources with Terraform/Tofu that were not created using CD3.
+First, export these resources into CD3 and the state.
+After the export is complete, switch to the *create_resources* (greenfield) workflow to create new resources or manage existing ones.
 - The input Excel (preferably the Blank template) is fed to the toolkit and resources are exported into CD3 Excel template. <br>
 - The toolkit then generates tfvars from the exported data in Excel file and also generates shell scripts with import commands for all the resources.<br>
 - The shell scripts have to be executed in order to have the updated state file to manage the resources further.<br>
-- Modifying the same excel sheet and re running the toolkit will generate modified tfvars files.<br>
+- Modifying the same Excel sheet and re running the toolkit will generate updated tfvars files.<br>

 !!! tip